Insurance12 min read

 Key Facts

-• New York requires 90 hours of pre-licensing education—among the highest in the nation
+• New York requires 90 hours of pre-licensing education for a property and casualty license, among the highest hour requirements of any state.

-• New York mandates $50,000 PIP coverage—the highest in the nation
+• New York mandates $50,000 minimum no-fault PIP coverage, the highest personal injury protection requirement of any state in the nation.

 📺 Watch the Video